 Reich mapped the human body into 7 segments, ocular, oral, cervical, thoracic, diaphragmatic, abdominal and pelvic segments.
 It is our defensive styles that manifest as blockages or armoring in the body.
-According to his theory blockages start with the eyes and head, and ended at the pelvis, correlating the segments with how energy circulates from the top down.
+According to his theory blockages start with the eyes and head, and end at the pelvis, correlating the segments with how energy circulates from the top down.

-Scoliosis, Tilted eye-line, Ocular Armor,
+Scoliosis, Tilted eye-line, Ocular Armor

 One of the first signs of scoliosis ( if one looks closely) is a tilted eye line.
 Scientists are still debating whether scoliosis is due to a wonky eye line or was a wonky eye line the reason for scoliosis.
 Now that we know so much about childhood trauma I don’t think there should be any doubt what came first.
-How we see the world affects how we hold our body.
+How we see the world affects how we hold our bodies.